ViennaRNA/ViennaRNA/doc/source/grammar.rst

 --------------------

-Unstructured domains appear in the production rules of the RNA folding grammar wherever new unpaired nucleotides are attached to a growing substructure (see also @cite lorenz:2016b):
+Unstructured domains appear in the production rules of the RNA folding grammar wherever new unpaired nucleotides are attached to a growing substructure (see also :cite:t:`lorenz:2016b`):

 .. image:: gfx/Crecursion.png

 The white boxes represent the stretch of RNA bound to the ligand and represented by a more or less specific sequence motif.
 The motif itself is considered unable to form base pairs.
-The additional production rule @em U is used to precompute the contribution of unpaired stretches possibly bound by one or more ligands.
+The additional production rule ``U`` is used to precompute the contribution of unpaired stretches possibly bound by one or more ligands.
 The auxiliary DP matrix for this production rule is filled right before processing the other (regular) production rules of the RNA folding grammar.